 The environments and contraptions rarely mix.
 The complex puzzles where you operate bizarre levers and drive trains always stand apart from the subtler, nuanced story scenes.
 When the best bits come together – bizarre devices, emotionally engaging story, and Birdman – it really works.
 But that’s infrequent.

 There’s an admirably risky ambition behind the game world and Sierra’s willingness to encourage players to fall on their own sword.
 But regardless how well-directed Lighthouse may be creatively, it’s still part of the puzzle-adventure hybrid tradition that players either love or despise.
-No story can dissuade the uninitiated, but those interested in pulling a couple levers will find a more powerful setting than expected.
+No story can dissuade the uninterested, but those who want to pull a couple levers will find a more powerful setting than expected.

 UPDATE: Designer Jon Bock was kind enough to share some of his insight into the game’s development, as well as inspiration for the art design.
 Ends up the “Sierra does Myst with living characters” thing wasn’t far off!
 And the Birdman has some interesting origins… Here’s his comments, verbatim:

 In many ways Lighthouse was the height of my career with Sierra.
 My long term goal at Sierra was to become a game designer.
 With Lighthouse I had the opportunity to both design and creative direct the project.
 After the success of Myst, the company wanted to do a fully 3D rendered adventure game.
 At the time I was working as 3D art director, responsible for the selection of modeling and animation tools, and for managing 3D resources.
 As art director on Island of Doctor Brain and Outpost, I already had a few years of design experience, and was pushing for a full time design position.
 Ken Williams called me into his office one day, pulled out a copy of Myst and said; “Can you do this?”
 I said yes, and the game went into development.